 - Truck Accidents

 If you find yourself on the receiving end of any of the mentioned accidents or have a loved one who has suffered from it, contact us today, and we will be glad to discuss representing you.

 How Much Will a Personal Injury Lawyer Cost?

 Some people are tempted to take on personal injury lawsuits on their own since they do not want to lose money to their lawyers.
 In other cases, some fear that they could lose the case and end up paying the lawyer, which leaves them with less money than before they started.

-Here at FBD Law, we prioritize the wellbeing of our clients and won’t charge you any amount of money upfront.
+Here at FBD Law, we prioritize the well-being of our clients and will not charge you any amount of money upfront.
 We work on a contingency fee basis where we get our share of funds from the amount awarded as compensation.
 This way, we will strive to ensure that you receive a fair amount.
 If we lose the case, we will not charge you a single cent in attorney’s fees.